nyaosorg/nyagos/Doc/nyagos_en.md

 If "COMMAND" succeeds, status is true.
 Otherwise status is false and error is error-message.

+### `STATUS,ERROR = nyagos.rawexec('COMMAND-NAME','ARG-1','ARG-2'...)`

+It executes "COMMAND-NAME" with ARGs.
+COMMAND-NAME is not interpreted as a built-in command nor an alias It returns true when the command succeeded, and nil and error-string when the command failed.
+The difference with os.execute is that the character-code is utf-8.

 ### `OUTPUT = nyagos.eval("COMMAND")`

 It executes "COMMAND" and set its standard output into the lua-variable OUTPUT.